Call 911 if the person loses consciousness or has:

 - If they are nauseous or throwing up, have them lie down on their side.

 - The person should not drive or operate dangerous machinery.

 - If they cannot walk safely, take them to the emergency room of call 911.

 4. Follow Up

-- The health care provider may do a neurological and/or a physical exam, hearing and balance tests, and possibly a CT or MRI scan.
+- The health care provider will do a focused physical exam that will include the parts of the neurological exam that focus on balance and the inner ear.
+This exam may include hearing and balance tests, and possibly a CT or MRI scan.

 - The most common and effective treatment is called particle repositioning maneuvers (Epley maneuver).
 A form of physical therapy for the inner ear, it can be done in outpatient setting and continued at home.